Michael Goodrich - Teaching

 is allowed on exams or quizzes.
 Any collaboration or copying on exams

-Cheating Policy, any student caught cheating on exams will be given
+Cheating Policy, any student caught cheating on an exam, project,

 Michael T. Goodrich